valkey-io/valkey-doc/docs/reference/modules/modules-native-types.md

 Free method
 ---

-As already mentioned, when Redis needs to free a key holding a native type value, it needs help from the module in order to release the memory.
+As already mentioned, when Valkey needs to free a key holding a native type value, it needs help from the module in order to release the memory.
 This is the reason why we pass a `free` callback during the type registration: